i-love-flamingo/pugtemplate/Readme.md

 ## Flamingo Pug Template

-The Flamingo `core/pug_template` package is a flamingo template module to use pug.js templates.
+The Flamingo `flamingo.me/pugtemplate` package is a flamingo template module to use pug.js templates.

 Basically pug.js is by default compiled to JavaScript, and executed as HTML.

 This mechanism is used to render static prototypes for the templates, so the usual HTML prototype is just a natural artifact of this templating, instead of an extra workflow step or custom tool.

-This allows frontend developers to start templating very early with very few backend supports, yet without the need to rewrite everything or even learn a new template language.
+This allows frontend developers to start templating very early with very few backend support, yet without the need to rewrite everything or even learn a new template language.

 Also the static prototype can be used to test/analyze the UI in early project phases, while the backend